 Areas of expertise: Weather-related disasters, food security, innovative financial services (mobile money), applied microeconometrics, impact evaluation

 Katharina's research focuses on questions at the intersection of climate change and development applying rigorous microeconometric techniques.
 In particular, she is interested in the consequences of extreme weather events for households in developing countries, including adaptation and coping strategies.
 In addition, she investigates the contribution of new technological developments (mobile money) to the welfare of the poor.
 She is involved in the collection of a large household-level panel dataset in Mongolia as well as the implementation and analysis of randomized controlled trials in Uganda.
 Furthermore, she is interested in new approaches to analyzing large datasets (machine learning in particular).

 Helke studied economics at the Free University of Berlin and at the University of Lund, Sweden.
 From October 2013 to November 2016, she worked as an academic assistant at the Chair of Empirical Economics and has been working at the German Institute for Economic Research (DIW Berlin) ever since.
 She successfully completed her doctorate in January 2019 with the dissertation "Essays in Labor Economics and Entrepreneurship" at the University of Hannover.
-Her current research interests are in the area of development economics, especially in the area of financial education and small business development.
-Furthermore, she deals with the implementation and evaluation of interventions (Randomized Controlled Trials) in the area of financial education.
+She joined the OECD Centre for Skills in 2021.